Back to Blogs

 Once the financial impact is clear, the contractor-to-employee conversion process becomes significantly easier to execute correctly.

-When should you convert a contractor to an employee?[toc=When to Convert]
+When should you convert a contractor to an employee?[toc=When to convert contractor to employee]

 With our experience in helping companies streamline global payroll and compliance, here’s when you should consider converting a contractor to an employee: